multi-swe-bench/multi-swe-bench-env/swebench/collect/README.md

-# Introduction
+## 🚀 Introduction

-Our **collect** section is based on the [SWE-bench](https://github.com/princeton-nlp/SWE-bench) collect module, with several modifications:
+Our **collect** section builds upon the [SWE-bench](https://github.com/princeton-nlp/SWE-bench) collect module, incorporating several key improvements:

-1. **More accurate base commit identification**: We discovered that the collect module in SWE-bench occasionally identifies incorrect base commits, causing issues when applying patches to pull requests.
-To address this, we introduced `commits_scraper.py` to accurately identify the correct base commit.
-In the future, we may revise the collect module code to retrieve the correct base commit directly.
+1. **🔍 Enhanced Base Commit Identification**: We identified that the original collect module in SWE-bench occasionally selects incorrect base commits, leading to issues when applying patches to pull requests.
+To resolve this, we introduced `commits_scraper.py`, a tool designed to accurately identify the correct base commit.
+Moving forward, we may update the collect module to retrieve the correct base commit directly.

-2. **Script for extracting Java test classes**: To correctly run specific tests in Java, we need to extract test class information.
-Therefore, we added `parse_mvn.py` to extract Java test class details.
+2. **📂 Java Test Class Extraction Script**: To ensure the correct execution of specific tests in Java, it's essential to accurately extract test class information.
+We addressed this need by adding `parse_mvn.py`, which extracts the necessary details from Java test classes.

-# Usage
+# 🛠️ Usage

-## Retrieve Pull Request Information
+## 📥 Retrieve Pull Request Information

 ```bash
 export GITHUB_TOKENS="token1,token2,...,tokenN"